artem-zinnatullin/RxJava/docs/Transforming-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/flatmap.html](http://reactivex.io/documentation/operators/flatmap.html)

-Applies the given `io.reactivex.functions.Function` to each item emitted by a reactive source, where that function returns a `io.reactivex.CompletableSource`, and returns a `Completable` that completes when all sources completed.
+Applies the given `io.reactivex.rxjava3.functions.Function` to each item emitted by a reactive source, where that function returns a `io.reactivex.rxjava3.CompletableSource`, and returns a `Completable` that completes when all sources completed.

 ### flatMapCompletable example